Virtual1/FCC_Python/README.md

 The challenge_recipe.py file contains a template for the code challenges.

 I am currently working on lessons for operators -- TODO:
 - True, False, and, or, not
-- in, not in

 ### [Curriculum Outline and Organization](https://github.com/freeCodeCamp/python-coding-challenges/issues/8)